122 (film)

-122 is an 2019 Egyptian psychological horror film directed by Yasir Al Yasiri and written by Salah Al-Goheny, and produced by Saif Oraibi.
+122 is a 2019 Egyptian psychological horror film directed by Yasir Al Yasiri and written by Salah Al-Goheny, and produced by Saif Oraibi.
 The film is the first Egyptian movie to be shot in 4DX technology.

 Plot

 In Egypt calling 122 is the equivalent of calling 911 in the US or 999 in the UK.
 122 is an Egyptian film that follows the story of Nasr (Ahmed Dawood) and Umnia (Amina Khalil) who are in love, they're married as well.
 The problem is since they couldn't afford a proper wedding they snuck off and eloped.
-They are trying to keeping their marriage hidden until they can afford it.
-Unfortunately, Umnia has become pregnant, something even more scandalous for an unmarried woman.
+They are trying to keep their marriage a secret until they can afford it.
+Unfortunately, Umnia has become pregnant, something scandalous for an unmarried woman in their culture.

 In order to come up with the money quickly, Nasr returns to his shady past, agreeing to transport a package of drugs for an old associate.
 Umnia insists on coming along.
-And when their car gets hit by a bus wake up in intensive care in a hospital in the middle of nowhere.
-The couple faces a catastrophe inside what appears to be a hospital, and attempt to escape and run for their lives.
+Their car gets hit by a bus and they wake up in intensive care in what appears to be a hospital in the middle of nowhere.
+The couple faces a catastrophe there, and attempt to escape and run for their lives.